LoganR333/UNH-IT718/Lab1-Account-Setup/AWS/README.md

   [{"SubscriptionType":"EMAIL","Address":"kmh722@unh.edu"}]}]'
 ```

+# Lab Report
-Provide a screenshot of the command shell interaction in your lab report.
+Provide a screenshot of the command shell interaction.
 FYI: you can review your budgets with:
 ```
 aws budgets describe-budget –account <ACCOUNT_ID> –budget-name <BUDGET_NAME>
 ```